FRINXio/helm-charts/charts/frinx-arango-config/README.md

 # frinx-arangodb

-A Helm chart for Kubernetes deployment of the Device frinx-arangodb
+A Helm chart for Kubernetes deployment of the Arango CRD and ArangoDB configuration files

 ## Get Repo Info